 Facebook has had to deal with a lot of issues when it comes to keeping the privacy of its users intact.
+If you’re experiencing gifs not working on messenger, this article at acisni.com may be able to help you.

 In 2006, being just barely two years old the company faced its first user outrage when it introduced its News Feed.
 A year after it had apologized for telling users what their friends had bought and more recently the breaching of data privacy rules and regulations.
 In its 14years of existence, Facebook has had a history of running afoul of regulators and angering its users while racking up over 2 billion users and collecting record profits.